 Center in St. Louis, Missouri.
 His father, Lieutenant William W. Bower, Sr., was lost with the submarine USS Albacore (SS-218).
 Bill is presently working on the records of the men of his father's submarine, as well as on our special projects.

-R. Hinman - Director of Education & Outreach, USS Bowfin Submarine
+R. Hinman - Director of Education - History, Pacific Fleet Submarine Museum (formerly known as USS Bowfin Submarine

 Eternal Patrol.
 Serves as World War II Submarine Services

 Coordinator, assisting COMSUBPAC and the Naval History & Heritage Command with information and photos, and as